armytag/langs/speedlang23/grammar.md

 When a subject is dropped and conveyed only from verbal agreement, the verb is called an ***integrated verb***.

-When no other words precede a transitive integrated verb within a clause, the oblique clitic will attach to the verb and create a ***composite verb*** which marks both agent and patient.
-These composite verbs can form entire clauses on their own.
+When no other words precede a transitive *integrated verb* within a clause, the oblique clitic will attach to that verb and create a ***composite verb*** which marks both agent and patient.
+These *composite verbs* can form entire clauses on their own.

 ### Past Tense